 - The published requirements for graduation are minimum requirements for completion of the MFA program.
 Additional credit may be taken in any area of interest.
-This credit is then counted towards graduation as elective credit. - MFA students who wish to enroll for fewer than 9 credit hours or more than 18 credit hours for the full term (4-6 for the half-term) must obtain the permission of their Advisor and the Dean of Graduate Studies at the School of Music, Theatre & Dance.
-Graduates who elect more than 18 credits will be billed for additional tuition by the University. - Under special circumstances, students may be able to use the Course Waiver or Substitution form to substitute one course for another required course, or to waive a course.
-They must complete the form and give it to the Advisor for approval and signature.
-The Advisor will present it to the Chair for final approval.
+This credit is then counted towards graduation as elective credit. - MFA students who wish to enroll for fewer than 9 credit hours or more than 18 credit hours for the full term (4-6 for the half-term) must obtain the permission of the individual advisor and the Dean of Graduate Studies at the School of Music, Theatre & Dance. - Under special circumstances, students may be able to use the Course Waiver or Substitution form to substitute one course for another required course, or to waive a course.
+Students must complete the form and give it to the individual advisor for approval and signature.
+The individual advisor will present it to the Chair for final approval.
 If approval is granted, the request will be forwarded to the School of Music, Theatre & Dance Associate Dean for Graduate Studies.